diya-sdk/diya-sdk/README.md

 diya-sdk
 ========

 diya-sdk is a javascript library that enables one to interact with a DiyaOne Network.
-It communicate over a WebSocket transport and can be used on both browsers and NodeJS (using [ws](https://github.com/websockets/ws)).
+It communicates over a WebSocket transport and can be used on both browsers and NodeJS (using [ws](https://github.com/websockets/ws)).